michpalm/usefulStuff/README.md

 *Building everything with bazel*\
 `bazel build :all`

-The Procfile contains all the configurations for each service.
+The "`Procfile.minikube`" file contains all the configurations for each service.
 All the services in the file will be started with Forego, if you want to skip some of them for any reason you can comment it out before starting it up.

 --------------------------------------------------------------